"How To" Manual For Clubs/Organizations

 One member of the club is responsible keeping track of their available budget.
 If budget balances are needed, the President or Advisor can contact staff in Student Life for a balance.

-If discrepancies are found, the President (or treasurer if the group has one) is responsible for researching/resolving the problem.
+If discrepancies are found, the President (or Treasurer if the group has one) is responsible for researching/resolving the problem.
 The Treasurer should:

 • Discuss the discrepancy with the club/organization Advisor and